thejaswini-kashyap/thejaswini-kashyap/README.md

 ### Engineering Tools

 - MATLAB/Simulink
-- LTspice
 - Git & GitHub

 ---

 ## 🎓 Academic Goal

-To pursue a fully funded PhD focused on developing Trustworthy AI methodologies for Smart Energy Systems, contributing to reliable, explainable, and uncertainty-aware AI solutions for next-generation energy infrastructure.
+To pursue a fully funded PhD focused on developing **Trustworthy AI methodologies for Smart Energy Systems**, contributing to reliable, explainable, and uncertainty-aware AI solutions for next-generation energy infrastructure.

----

-## 📈 Current Roadmap

-### 2026

-- Build a research-oriented GitHub portfolio
-- Complete AI projects in Smart Energy Systems
-- Prepare a PhD research proposal
-- Strengthen expertise in Trustworthy AI

-### 2027

-- Begin PhD research in Trustworthy AI for Smart Energy Systems

----

-## 🔬 Research Philosophy

-I believe that successful AI systems for critical engineering applications should not only achieve high predictive performance but also be reliable, interpretable, and capable of communicating uncertainty.
-My long-term goal is to contribute to AI methodologies that enable informed and trustworthy decision-making in smart energy systems.

 ## 📫 Connect With Me